 What is a Customer Diary Study?

-A powerful research method, diary studies have your customers or customers in your target audience document aspects of their lives over some time.
+A powerful research method, diary studies have your existing or potential customers document aspects of their lives over some time.
 The entries shed light on how customers behave, think, and feel (either around your product, a process, or topic), and help you see customers’ situations first-hand.

 When your team needs a new perspective or inspiration for bigger ideas for future growth, using diary studies can ensure your product: